 For most of us office dwellers, “working from home” might mean increased productivity, nonexistent commutes, and that ever elusive work-life balance.
-And while all of this can be true, what we often hear about the home office is how challenging it can be to stay focused and be productive.
-We understand the challenges telecommuting can present so we’ve compiled 10 tips and tricks to help your get the most out of your home office.
+While all of this can be true, what we often hear about the home office is how challenging it can be to stay focused and be productive.
+We understand the challenges and offer virtual plans featuring remote reception in Boston.
+To help even more, we’ve compiled 10 tips and tricks to help your get the most out of your home office.

 We often hear that when employees work from home, they feel pressure to answer emails and phone calls promptly at all hours of the day.
+As we mentioned, we offer remote reception in Boston, taking the initial phone answering off your plate and allowing for you to decide which calls you do and don’t want.
 It’s common to feel like you have to produce more content and be constantly available in order to prove your efficacy at home.
 But that probably isn’t what your employer is expecting.
 Having clear conversations about goals and expectations can save you from answering emails at 9pm and wishing you had just gone into the office in the first place.

 One of the appealing factors about working from home might be getting to wear whatever you want.
 But it’s important to differentiate your work day from your downtime even if they occur in the same space.
 One of the easiest ways to transition into the workday is by getting dressed as if you were going into work.
 It doesn’t have to be business casual, but there’s definitely some middle ground between a suit and a sweatsuit.
 Do yourself a favor and wear something you would feel comfortable skyping the team in.